 Any notice or other communication to be given under or in connection with these Shadow Allocation Rules shall be in English.

-Unless otherwise expressly provided in these Shadow Allocation Rules, all notices or other communications shall be in writing between the Allocation Platform and each Registered Participant and shall be sent to the email address and if not possible, by facsimile number and marked for the attention of the other Party’s representative as set out in the Participation Agreement or as notified by the Registered Participant from time to time in accordance with Article 8.
+Unless otherwise expressly provided in these Shadow Allocation Rules, all notices or other communications shall be in writing and shall be sent by electronic means as specified by the Allocation Platform on its website and marked for the attention of the other Party’s representative as set out in the Participation Agreement or as notified by the Registered Participant from time to time in accordance with Article 8.

 All notices or other communications shall be given by letter delivered by hand against receipt or sent by registered mail or courier in the following cases: